kashiif/copy-urls-expert/README.md

 grunt
 ```

-A directory named dist would be created under repository root and would have the xpi file.
+A directory named dist would be created and would have the xpi file.
 The version of extension is obtained from package.json file.